Granitecosmos/MoreDrugs/README.md

 These goodies also come with their own respective research.

-**However, all this stuff comes at a cost.
-In this case the cost is the Tech Tree.**
-Since the current iteration isn't exactly mod-friendly, especially not so when we include several mods, I didn't even bother with coordinates.
-So please use a mod that reverts the Tech Screen to pre-A16 state.
-Honestly, since Tynan is a cool guy who wants the game to be mod-friendly, the Tech Tree will change anyway so it isn't such a huge loss.
-I personally recommend skyarkhangel's **[Old style research menu mod](https://ludeon.com/forums/index.php?topic=28609.0)**.

 ## Balance
 Really not sure about this one.
 Sunrise™ is probably a bit too powerful right now and I might have to add Neutroamine to the recipe of Cure Pill™ too.
 Thrumbo Powder should be ok, it's a rare substitute for Go-Juice.
 Only time can tell if I got the balancing right.
 And feedback, of course.